Neighborhood Improvement Program

 The 2012 Quality of Life Bond included $10 million for physical improvement projects under the NIP.

 - Funding cycles are open to all Representative Districts for each project round.
-Beginning in 2018, applications will be available every two years with a minimum of $200,000 in grants available for each District until the funding has been expended.
+Beginning in 2018, applications will be available every two years with a minimum of $250,000 available per round in each District.

 Please refer to the NIP Policies and NIP Guide for complete information.